Want to plan the perfect Bruges one-day itinerary? Read on below for a little inspiration!

 Stop 1 – Breakfast at That’s Toast

-This Bruges one-day itinerary starts with fuelling up properly at the best brunch spot in Bruges, That’s Toast.
 You can guarantee there is always a queue to get in because the brunch here is just that good (so try to get here as early as possible).

 Whether you’re craving a refreshing fruit smoothie, a frothy oat latte, or delicious toasted treats, That’s Toast will be sure to have something to satisfy your palate.

 It’s comforting to know that even if you decide not to head here for breakfast, That’s Toast serves up its brunch menu all day long!
+That’s Toast is open Monday through Sunday between 08:30 am -03:30 pm.

 Stop 2 – Wander through the Market Square

-The square is home to other popular sites in Bruges like the Bruges town hall and the Belfry Tower as well as lots of bars and restaurants.
-It’s even the place to catch a horse and carriage should you fancy exploring the city that way.
+The square is home to other iconic sites in Bruges such as the Bruges town hall and the Belfry Tower as well as lots of bars and restaurants serving traditional Belgian Dishes.
+If you are visiting Bruges during the Christmas/festive period, Market Square turns into a Magical Christmas Market with cute stalls selling trinkets and mulled wine.

 Stop 3 – Climb up the Belfry Tower (Belfry of Bruges)